- Open Nemo (the file browser) and drag and drop directories to the short cut list in the left pane under "My Computer".

 /etc/postgresql/9.2/main/pg_ident.conf

-Mappings of OS logins to postgreSQL user
+Mappings of OS logins to postgreSQL

 /etc/postgresql/9.2/main/postgresql.conf